 Have you served on a Catholic Board before?

 Are you able to support [Ministry] as a

 Catholic Ministry?

 6. Sponsored by SSND - carries our name and

 our values - quality education, concern for

 the poor and disenfranchised, concern for

 unity.
 Special concern for women and

 children - first came to U.S. for German

 immigrants.
 Awareness of difference from

 corporate & other non-profit boards.
 Some

 powers are reserved to the School Sisters of

 Notre Dame regarding the mission, the

 assets, and the corporation.

 7. We're a working board and board service

 requires a lot of time, including attendance

 at board meetings, committee work, and

 attendance at an orientation program.
 Do

 you think you can commit the time necessary

 to serve on this board?

 8. Tell me about how you see yourself

 participating in the board's fundraising

 efforts.
 (Generally an expectation that every

 board member will also be a financial

 contributor.)

 9. Do you foresee any potential conflict of

 interest if you were to be appointed to this

 board?

-10

-10 board? .
+10 .
 Any Questions for me?

-.
-Any Questions for me?

-An .
-Any Questions for me? wything else you would like to say?
+•

-An Any Questions for me? hything else you would like to say? .
+An ything else you would like to say?

+11 .
 Next steps: (adjust as needed)

-An Any Questions for me? a.
-Next steps: (adjust as needed) a.
+a.
 I will present candidates to the board

-An Any Questions for me? bything else you would like to say?
-Next steps: (adjust as needed) a.
-I will present candidates to the board at our next board meeting, [date]
+at our next board meeting, [date]

-An Any Questions for me? a.
-Next steps: (adjust as needed) a.
-I will present candidates to the board

-An Any Questions for me?
-Any Questions for me?<

-An Any Questions for me? bything else you would like to say?
-Next steps: (adjust as needed) a.
-I will present candidates to the board at our next board meeting, [date] along with supporting information. b.
-The board will vote to send recommendations on to the

-An Any Questions for me? bything else you would like to say?
-Next steps: (adjust as needed) a.
-I will present candidates to the board at our next board meeting, [date] along with supporting information. b.
-The board will vote to send recommendations on to the Members of the [Ministry]

-An Any Questions for me?
-Any Any Any Any Any Any Any Any Any Any

-An Any Questions for me?
-Any Any Any Any Any Any Any Any Any Any

-An Any Questions for me?
-Any Any Comparison for me?
-Any Any Any Any Any Any Any Any Any Any

-An Any Questions for me?
-Any Any Any Any Any Any Any Any Any Any
+along with supporting information.

+b.
+The board will vote to send

+recommendations on to the

+Members of the [Ministry]

+Corporation (SSND's).

+Corporation (SSND's). c.
+I send the applications & resume, and

+c.
+I send the applications & resume, and

+c.
+I send the applications & resume, and some notes from this conversation.